Our Medford, NJ Orthodontist Answers Your Common Questions

 No, Dr. Sarkis Euksuzian only uses new brackets – Never recyled brackets.

-If any of the above points need clarification or you simply want to ask a question of your own, give one of our offices a call.
+If any of the above points need clarification or you simply want to ask a question of your own, give our office a call.
 Our knowledgeable staff at Euksuzian Orthodontics will be happy to help you out.
 Additionally, if you are interested in beginning your journey towards a beautiful smile, schedule an appointment online today!
-We create beautiful smiles out of our offices located in Medford and Moorestown, NJ, and also serve surrounding areas such as Mt.
+We create beautiful smiles out of our office located in Medford, NJ, and also serve surrounding areas such as Mt.
 Laurel, Mariton, and Mt.
 Holly, NJ.